dockstore/dockstore-documentation/docs/advanced-topics/metrics.rst

 Go to https://dockstore.org/api/static/swagger-ui/index.html#/extendedGA4GH/executionMetricsPost and provide your Dockstore token using the lock icon at the top right of the endpoint.
 This is the endpoint used to submit metrics to Dockstore.
 Click the "Try it out” button.

 First, fill out the parameters.
-This is where you'll input information about which workflow was executed and what platform it was executed on.
+This is where you input information about which workflow was executed and what platform it was executed on.

 For the ``id`` parameter, provide the TRS ID of the workflow that you want to submit metrics for.
 For example, the `dockstore-tool-bamstats <https://dockstore.org/workflows/github.com/dockstore/dockstore-tool-bamstats/wdl:1.25-9?tab=info>`__ workflow has the TRS ID ``#workflow/github.com/dockstore/dockstore-tool-bamstats/wdl`` as shown in the “Info” tab with the label “TRS".